What Prompts Don't Say: Understanding and Managing Underspecification in LLM Prompts: How do LLM+Prompts Behave when Underspecified?

 \subsection{Experiment Setups}

-\textbf{Tasks and data.} We selected three tasks based on Anthropic's report measuring AI usage patterns~\cite{handa2025economic}, covering diverse tasks that can be integrated in commercial applications, from software engineering (\texttt{code-explain}), travel industry (\texttt{trip-advisory}), to E-commerce business (\texttt{product-gen}).
+\textbf{Tasks and data.} We selected three representative tasks based on Anthropic's report measuring AI usage patterns~\cite{handa2025economic}, covering different occupational categories (Office, Business, and Computer).
+These tasks reflect commercially integrable applications across multiple domains, including software engineering (\texttt{code-explain}), the travel industry (\texttt{trip-advisory}), and e-commerce (\texttt{product-gen}).\footnote{ We analyzed two more tasks, \texttt{health-consulting} and \texttt{lesson-planning}, from different report categories (Physical Sciences, Education), and shared the results in Appendix~\ref{sec:appendix-additional-tasks}.}

 \looseness=-1 We re-purposed three existing datasets to run the LLM+Prompts on: Commitpackft~\cite{muennighoff2023octopack} for code explanation, a subset of UltraChat~\cite{ding2023enhancing} for trip advisory, and Amazon ESCI~\cite{reddy2022shopping} for product description generation.
 From each dataset, we sampled 200 examples, and split them into training, validation, and test data with 15/35/50 split.
-More details on task and data can be found at Appendix~\ref{sec:appendix-task}--~\ref{sec:appendix-cleaning}.
+More details can be found at Appendix~\ref{sec:appendix-task}--~\ref{sec:appendix-cleaning}.

-\textbf{Requirements.} The key setup of our experiment is to curate a list of plausible requirements for each task we study.\footnote{Note that there is no fixed set of requirements for a task, as different developers or users may have different priorities.
-We intentionally curate requirements that are plausible and likely shared.} We consider three different sources to curate the requirements: \begin{itemize}[leftmargin=1.5em, itemsep=1pt, parsep=0pt, topsep=1pt] \item \textbf{Existing prompts.} For each task, we collected prompts from the Internet, covering ones provided by Anthropic, Google, and popular GPTs (prompts shared in Appendix~\ref{sec:appendix-curation}).
+\textbf{Requirements.} The key setup of our experiment is to curate a list of plausible requirements for each task we study.
+Note that there is no fixed set of requirements for a task, as different developers and application contexts may have different priorities.
+We aim to curate requirements that are plausible and likely shared.
+To this end, we explicitly cover various requirements elicitation methods~\cite{van2009requirements} for our curation:

+\begin{itemize}[leftmargin=1em, itemsep=1pt, parsep=0pt, topsep=1pt] \item \textbf{Existing prompts.} For each task, we collected prompts from the Internet, covering ones provided by Anthropic, Google, and popular GPTs (prompts shared in Appendix~\ref{sec:appendix-curation}).
 We instructed an LLM (\texttt{gpt-4o}) to extract \textit{specified} requirements from each task prompt.
 This approach provides requirements that have been incorporated in real-world usage.

-\item \textbf{LLM-supported brainstorming.} For each task, we instructed an LLM (\texttt{gpt-4o}) to first analyze potential failure modes, and then propose a list of requirements based on the failure modes.
-This simulates expert-driven requirements elicitation methods, generating comprehensive requirements by anticipating potential system failures~\cite{improvingdomainspecs, weaver}.
+\item \textbf{Brainstorming.} For each task, we instructed an LLM (\texttt{gpt-4o}) to analyze potential failure modes and propose requirements.
+This simulates expert-driven elicitation methods by anticipating system failures~\cite{improvingdomainspecs}.